jlipps/asyncbox/README.md

 Throws a `/Condition unmet/` error if the condition has not been satisfied within the allocated time.

+The condition result is returned if it is not falsy.
+If the condition throws an error then this exception will be immediately passed through.

 The default options are: `{ waitMs: 5000, intervalMs: 500 }`

 ```js